fredgibbs/fredgibbs.github.io/courses/historiography-grad/fall-2015/index.md

 - Richard White, _The Middle Ground: Indians, Empires, and Republics in the Great Lakes Region, 1650-1815_ (Cambridge University Press, 1991/2010; 978-0521183444)

-- For all other articles and book chapters on the syllabus, you will need to subscribe to the course Zotero library.
-Please see the easy and quickly completed [step-by-step directions](fredgibbs.net/courses/etc/zotero.html) on how to do this.

 ## Syllabus
 View the [Schedule of Readings](schedule.html)